Professionals

 • Inform clients that professionals are mandated reporters of child abuse.

-• Ensure your clients are fully informed, in developmentally, cognitively, and culturally appropriate language.
+• Ensure your clients are fully informed, in developmentally and cognitively appropriate language.

 • Inform clients of the limits and management of confidentiality when multiple agencies are involved.

-• Respond in a just manner, being careful to consider systemic and individual responses of unconscious biases.
+• Respond in a just manner, being careful to consider systemic and individual responses.

 • Conduct high quality initial evaluations and timely reassessments, and relevant, evidence based and supported interventions.

-• Continuously learn and grow in understanding of all areas of diversity to provide a respectful, informed, and culturally responsive approach.
+• Continuously learn and grow in understanding of all areas of their background to provide a respectful and informed responsive approach.

 • Follow relevant practice guidelines and ethical standards (e.g., Association of the Treatment and Prevention of Sexual Abuse standards and guidelines, as well as those of their own professions).